ACC Application Steps ACC Bus Schedule

 Returning/Current Students: Access this ACC Bus Schedule, Help, & More for help during ACC course semesters.

-Accommodations & Student Accessibility Services @ ACC: To establish SAS services, students must complete the SAS Application for Services and Accommodations, provide documentation of diagnosis, and meet with an Accessibility Advocate.
+Accommodations & Student Accessibility Services (SAS) @ ACC: High school services do not immediately transfer to the community college and/or other university programs.
+College students have to submit documentation in advance of each college semester.
+To establish SAS services, students must complete the SAS Application for Services and Accommodations, provide documentation of diagnosis, and meet with an Accessibility Advocate.
 The college student must visit ACC's SAS Website and Office each semester.
+Each ACC campus has an SAS office.
+Akins ECHS students' home campus (South Austin ACC Campus) SAS office is on the first floor near the restrooms.

 NEW / Incoming Students: We will help you apply to ACC and register for your courses when Akins ECHS school starts in August.
 For now, focus on the TSI!
 You will take your first college class in the Spring of your freshman year once you are ELAR/TSI-ready.
 For information about the TSI, go here.